Agamemnon's council

 4. Nestor and Odysseus, the two councillors

 Nestor represents the 'sweet voice' of heroism.
 In this capacity he rules the young generation (Il 1.252).
 He appears as an old man telling tall tales but he is more than that: as Achilles is the best man in battle, Nestor is the best in assembly, winning every debate.
-He wins because if you dispute Nestor's advice, you are open to being called a coward, weakling or traitor.
+He wins because if you dispute Nestor's advice, you are open to being called a coward, weakling or traitor; If you obey, it makes you feel good.
 We cannot understand the Iliad if we do not understand Nestor.
 This, however, is really quite simple:

 - Courage is the greatest force(4).
 See below.